llambiel/letsecureme/post.md

 Congratulations!
 You can now serve your content through HTTPS with a valid certificate which renews itself automatically.

-Still, if you check your grade get using the default SSL/TLS configuration on [SSL analyser](https://www.ssllabs.com/ssltest/), the result is not really good.
+Still, if you check your grade using the default SSL/TLS configuration on [SSL analyser](https://www.ssllabs.com/ssltest/), the result is not really good.
 Let's pimp a bit our Nginx config to improve our rating!

 ## Nginx SSL/TLS hardening